dino-absoluto/console-recorder/README.md

 This replay a previously recorded session.

-No interactions are necessary, you can terminate the replay with Ctrl+C.
+No interaction is necessary, you can terminate the replay with Ctrl+C.

 #### Render
 ```bash
 console-recorder render -i log.json -o output.svg
 ```

-Render a recorded session as SVG file.
+Render a recorded session to an **Animated SVG** file.

 ![palette](docs/media/palette.svg)